d12frosted/elpa-mirror/gnu/mct-readme.txt

         for the convenience of the end-user.  `fido-mode' and its accoutrements are defined in `icomplete.el'.

-        What MCT borrows from Icomplete is the `mct-backward-updir' command, the tidying of the shadowed file paths, and ideas for the input delay (explained elsewhere in this document).
+        What MCT borrows from Icomplete is for the input delay (explained elsewhere in this document).
 Internally, I also learnt how to extend local keymaps by studying `icomplete.el'.

         I had used Icomplete for several months before moving to what now has become `mct.el'.
 I think it is excellent at providing a thin layer over the built-in infrastructure.

-[Extensions] See section 10
+[Extensions] See section 9

 [Vertico] <https://github.com/minad/vertico>

-[Elmo - Embark Live MOde for Emacs] <https://github.com/karthink/elmo>

-12 Acknowledgements
+11 Acknowledgements
 ═══════════════════

   MCT is meant to be a collective effort.
 Every bit of help matters.